 From Parkamoor jetty, turn left, following the lane to the car park at Dodgson Wood.
 Turn into the car park and exit from the rear left hand side, this is where all the hard work is done!
 Take your time and enjoy the tranquillity and delightful woodland surroundings.
 Follow the broad track which swings to the right, leaving the small barn to your left before starting to climb.
 Pass over a stile and on through the wood with a stream to your right-hand side.
-At the white marker post bear left, cross the beck and shortly after bear right at the next marker post.
+At the white marker post bear left, cross the beck and shortly afterwards at a hairpin bend in the track you'll see another white marker post where you should bear right off the main track.
 Again cross another small beck and ignoring the gate and stile to your left continue on a narrow path.
 Pass through a single gate and on up the path with the wall to your left.
 Keep climbing onto a major track where you should turn left, pass through a gate and on to Low Parkamoor Farm.

 Low Parkamoor Farm

 This remote, 16th-century Grade II listed farmhouse is set in a spectacular location some 656ft (200m) above Coniston Water.
 Recently restored by the National Trust, its now used as a residential resource and retreat by Grizedale Arts.

 Leaving the farm on your left, pass through a gate into a field and follow a grassy path with a fence to your left until you reach the next gate.
 Passing through the gate the path becomes stony, and a steady but gentle climb follows.
 Be aware, this path is shared with mountain bikers who may descend at speed, Pass over the crest where stunning views will have you reaching for your camera.
 Descend to the viewpoint, a grassy ledge on the left just before you enter the forest (six flat slates confirm you have reached this magic spot).

 Popular with photographers, the views across the Coniston Fells are spectacular.